opcau/opcau.github.io/README.md

 For Raspberry Pi image, please download OracleAnkiPi6.1.4.img For Virtualbox .ova image, please download OracleAnkiVM6.1.5.ova
-* Pi – Burn Image to SD Card
-  A good tool to use for burning the image is etcher. https://etcher.io/
+* Pi – Burn Image to SD Card.
+(A good tool to use for burning the image is etcher. https://etcher.io/)
 * VM – Import Image to VirtualBox (only needed if you are not using the Pi.)
 * Configure Wifi Pi
 * Configure Wifi VM (only needed if you are not using the Pi.)